How to Accept Payments with Stripe in WordPress - ProfilePress

 Testing a Purchase

-You can use the card number 4242424242424242 with any CVC and valid expiration date (any date in the future).
+You can use card number 4242424242424242 with any CVC and a valid expiration date (any future date).

 Testing Express Checkout (Apple Pay / Google Pay)